-- (a) for a computer game (other than a computer game that is a film under the Commonwealth Act)-the markings for the computer game determined under the Commonwealth Act; or - (b) for a computer game that is a film under the Commonwealth Act-the markings for the film determined under the Commonwealth Act.12 - "director" means the director of the board. - "interactive film" means a film in which the way the film proceeds and the result achieved at various stages of the film is decided in response to the decisions, inputs and direct involvement of the user of the film. - "objectionable computer game" means a computer game, or an advertisement for a computer game, that- - (a) describes, depicts, expresses or otherwise deals with matters of sex, drug misuse or addiction, crime, cruelty, violence, or revolting or abhorrent phenomena, in a way that offends against
+- (a) for a computer game (other than a computer game that is a film under the Commonwealth Act)-the markings for the computer game determined under the Commonwealth Act; or - (b) for a computer game that is a film under the Commonwealth Act-the markings for the film determined under the Commonwealth Act.

+"interactive film" means a film in which the way the film proceeds and the result achieved at various stages of the film is decided in response to the decisions, inputs and direct involvement of the user of the film.